 If you are inside the Production Center and hear someone knocking on the door, do not open the door.
 Remember, all authorized users of the Production Center should have their own access.
 You are responsible for anyone you admit into the Production Center and safety of everyone in the building is compromised by unauthorized access.

-Do not prop any Production Center door open even if you are expecting someone.
-Let them contact you when they arrive.
+Do not prop any Production Center door open unless actively loading.
+If outside talent or others are helping with your project, let them contact you when they arrive.
 Phone extensions in the Production Center are:

 The Graphics and Photo Studio exists to support Photojournalism.
 If a student enrolls in a photojournalism course, he will be given card-key access to this room.
 Cinema and Media Arts students may be approved for use on a case-by-case basis.
-All other space in the Production Center, unless taken by prior reservation with the Production Center Manager, is available for students from CMA or DJAM.
+All other space in the Production Center, unless taken by prior reservation with the Director of Studio Operations, is available for students from CMA or DJAM.

 Do not use a computer workstation when a class (other than your own) is in session out of respect to the class.